 Route 66 Mother Road Bicycle Tour — A century bike on old Route 66 in three states — Oklahoma, Kansas and Missouri.
 Starts in Joplin, Missouri.
 Date: Oct.
 11, 2014

 Park-2-Park Montana – This fully supported ride takes bicyclists on a route that covers 418 miles from the edge of Glacier National Park’s towering peaks to historic Yellowstone National Park.
 It’s a fund-raiser for programs of Court Appointed Special Advocates, who support neglected and abused children in Montana’s courts.
-Dates: Sept.
-7-13, 2014.
+Dates: September 2015 (no date set).

 Other Montana bike rides